 Cooler or warmer?
 Light-toned, medium-toned or dark-toned?
 It gets overwhelming.

 If you’re looking for a medium-toned gray with clean and subtle cool undertones, Morning Fog is it.

 It’s hard to pick a color that is not too light, yet not too dark.
 This is where this gray comes into play.

 When used with a perfect set of accent colors, bases or neutrals, this gray can beautifully flaunt-off its magic to stay consistent with itself.

 Read on to discover TONS more about Morning Fog – I promise you’ll be an expert on it in no time (and will know if it works for you!)

-Timelessness offered by Morning Fog as shared by Debbie at The Flooring Girl.
+Timelessness offered by Morning Fog.
 Try it on a wall and observe how it transforms the space into a subtle haven.